TomohikoNakamura/HTFD/README.md

  doi={10.1109/TASLP.2020.3037487}
 }
 ```
+If you use only the `pyfacwt` module, please cite [2].
+This module performs the fast approximate version of the continuous wavelet transform and its inverse transform.

 # License
 [MIT License](LICENSE)

 # References
-[1] Tomohiko Nakamura and Hirokazu Kameoka, “Harmonic-Temporal Factor Decomposition for Unsupervised Monaural Separation of Harmonic Sounds,” IEEE/ACM Transactions on Audio, Speech, and Language Processing, vol. 29, pp. 68–82, Nov.
+[1] Tomohiko Nakamura and Hirokazu Kameoka, "Harmonic-Temporal Factor Decomposition for Unsupervised Monaural Separation of Harmonic Sounds," IEEE/ACM Transactions on Audio, Speech, and Language Processing, vol. 29, pp. 68–82, Nov.
 2020.
+[2] Tomohiko Nakamura and Hirokazu Kameoka, "Fast Signal Reconstruction from Magnitude Spectrogram of Continuous Wavelet Transform Based on Spectrogram Consistency," in Proceedings of the 17th International Conference on Digital Audio Effects, Sep.
+2014, pp. 129–135.
-[2] Masataka Goto, "Development of the RWC Music Database," Proceedings of the 18th International Congress on Acoustics, pp.I-553-556, Apr.
+[3] Masataka Goto, "Development of the RWC Music Database," Proceedings of the 18th International Congress on Acoustics, pp.I-553-556, Apr.
 2004.